 Unfortunately, we cannot afford to allow everyone who wants to come to America to enter.
-Our national debt is approaching $28,000,000,000,000 and growing by billions (and sometimes trillions) each year.
-It should be obvious to everyone that we are not meeting our current financial obligations to the people already living in the country.
+Our national debt is approaching $30,000,000,000,000 and growing by billions (and sometimes trillions) each year.
+It should be obvious to everyone that we are not meeting our current financial obligations to the people already living in our country.
 Our children, grandchildren and generations to come, will pay a very high price for our over-spending.
 If we can’t afford to provide for the people who are already here, why would we continue to allow others to enter illegally?

 - Reform the laws, regulations and procedures for applying for legal immigration.
 Our country can benefit from allowing individuals and families to become American citizens if they can add to our economy.
 The legal immigration system should be merit based, giving applicants credit for such things as English fluency, having a trade or technical skill, personal savings, and advanced degrees so these individuals may become assets to their communities and prosper in our country.